Fedecat-UK

 Shorts of any kind, half leggings, open toe sandals, flip flops and sleeveless shirts.

-Please be warned that these are the rules of the private clubs that hold the Fan 32 championships.
+Please be warned that these are the rules of the private clubs that hold the Championships.
 If you arrive in any of the above you will be told to change before being allowed to shoot.
 If you have no change of clothing with you, then you will have to return to your hotel to change.
-If you miss your start time only you are responsible.
+If you miss your start time and get eliminated, only you are responsible.

 Who is classed as being in the GBR squad?